mossgreen/mossgreen.github.io/_posts/2015-03-03-creating-a-git-repository.md

 ## Two ways of creating a GitHub repository

-There are at least two ways to create a Github repository, one is pushing, another is pulling.
+There are two ways to create a Github repository.
+One is pushing fro local, another is pulling to local.

 ###  Create a repo on Github and Clone it to local
 1. Create a repo on Github